 This is not the cheapest form of professional pet training, but it might be a good fit for you and your dog.

 Online dog training is a relatively new option to help you and your pet.
 Although it seems like it may be difficult to do, it provides a mix of reading and video interaction to help you and your dogs along the way.

 Most online classes allow you to participate in three ways: auditing, participating in online forums, and a working spot.
 The working spot is where you can submit video recordings and receive feedback from a certified dog trainer.

 Typically the online classes are designed to work on one specific goal or skill.
 So, this may not be the best option if you have a new puppy who needs to learn many skills as well as socialize.

 Cost for Online Training

 To find an online pet training course, have a look at our review on the best online dog training we did for you!
 These trainers offer class options ranging from $90-$350.

 There are also many free online resources for pet training.
 Doing a YouTube search for dog training on a specific skill will allow you to view experienced trainers working with dogs.
 This may not be an interactive system, but it may work as an additional aid to your training process.

 Specialized Dog Training

-Since these classes are unique and specialized, the dog training cost is higher than the other basic dog classes.
+Since these classes are unique and specialized, a dog owner should expect a higher dog training cost compared to other private training costs.
 Some dog schools charge an average of $25,000 for training a pup to be a service dog and around $250-$300 for training one to become a therapy dog.